About this section

 - extended processing using *plugins*.

-Here is a simplest example of an _argument file_:
+Here is a very simple example of an _argument file_:

 ````json